Introduction: The Power of Compounding

 China’s Economic Rise:

 China’s economic rise is a prime example of compounding at work.
-From 1970 to 2024, the country’s GDP grew at an average annual rate of around 10%.
+From 1970 to 2024, the country’s GDP expanded at an average annual rate of ~10%.
 While that seems modest—it becomes transformative with time.
 Starting with an economy valued at just $92.6 billion in 1970, China’s GDP has skyrocketed to an astonishing $17.9 trillion today.
 This extraordinary advancement demonstrates how consistent, compounded progress can lead to monumental change.
 It’s a powerful reminder that sustained, incremental development is essential for achieving long-term economic success.
 The same principle applies to your personal growth—whether financial or otherwise.
 Gradual improvements can lead to exponential results as time passes.

 Lessons From Settlers of Catan: